You are currently viewing Hallucinations: Rare Symptom of Bipolar Disorder

 • Olanzapine (Zyprexa)

-Lack of sleep: Manic episodes tend to deprive people of their much needed sleep.
+Manic episodes tend to deprive people of their much needed sleep.
 It is significant in the view that sleep deprivation is known as a key risk factor for hallucinations.

-Use of Alcohol and Other Substances: For people addicted to substance, hallucinations may result from:
+For people addicted to substances, hallucinations may result from:

 • Going through withdrawal